vedxyz/leetcode-solutions/README.md

   For every node, you traverse left and push to stack until you can't anymore.
   Then pop from the stack, visit the node, move to the right node, repeat.

+### Q98 - Validate Binary Search Tree

+- You need to keep a lower and higher limit to compare against.
+Adjacent nodes aren't enough to validate.
+- Another solution would be to do an in-order traversal since BST's will be ordered in that case.

+### Q100 - Same Tree

+- Recursion.
+Just gotta take care of the base cases.

 ### Q101 - Symmetric Tree

 - Simple stuff recursively.
 Iteratively, it works with a BFS-like queue where the elements are `pair`s of supposedly symmetric nodes.